TSRBench: A Comprehensive Multi-task Multi-modal Time Series Reasoning Benchmark for Generalist Models: Introduction

-To facilitate the evaluation of LLMs and MLLMs, we design a unified evaluation setup.
-Time series are transformed into textual sequences of numbers for LLMs and into plots for VLMs.
+To facilitate the evaluation of Large Language Models (LLMs) and Multimodal Large Language Models (MLLMs), we design a unified evaluation setup.
+Time series are transformed into textual sequences of numbers for LLMs, plots for VLMs, and embeddings for Time Series LLMs.
 For proprietary models, we evaluate text-form (T), vision-form (V), and a combined (T+V) representation to test modality fusion.
-Based on \ours, we evaluate 6 leading proprietary models (e.g., GPT-5~\citep{OpenAI2025GPT5}), 12 open-source LLMs (e.g., Qwen3~\citep{yang2025qwen3}), 13 open-source VLMs (e.g., InternVL3.5~\citep{wang2025internvl3}).
-Our evaluation yields three key findings: i) While current generalist models demonstrate strong performance on time series perception, they struggle significantly with complex reasoning, forecasting, and decision-making tasks. ii) The scaling law holds for most time series reasoning tasks on both LLMs and VLMs, with the notable exception of time series prediction. iii) Time Series Prediction tasks have weak relationships with other tasks. iv) Textual and visual representations of time series are strongly complementary, often solving different sets of problems, yet current models struggle to leverage both modalities simultaneously for improved performance.
+Based on \ours, we evaluate 6 leading proprietary models (e.g., GPT-5~\citep{OpenAI2025GPT5}), 13 open-source LLMs (e.g., Qwen3~\citep{yang2025qwen3}), 13 open-source VLMs (e.g., InternVL3.5~\citep{wang2025internvl3}), and 4 open-source TSLLMs (e.g., TS-Reasoner~\citep{yu2025ts}).
+Our evaluation yields four key findings: i) While current generalist models demonstrate strong performance on time series perception, they struggle significantly with complex reasoning, forecasting, and decision-making tasks. ii) The scaling law holds for most time series reasoning tasks on both LLMs and VLMs, with the notable exception of time series prediction. iii) Time Series Prediction tasks have weak relationships with other tasks. iv) Textual and visual representations of time series are strongly complementary, often solving different sets of problems, yet current models struggle to leverage both modalities simultaneously for improved performance.
 Additionally, our ablation studies provide practical insights into model design, particularly regarding the impact of visualization resolution, tool augmentation, and inference-time reasoning effort.
+These findings and analyses highlight key bottlenecks of current generalist models and provide valuable insights for the design of future time series reasoning models and methods.